pierre-rouleau/pr-whisper/VOCABULARY-GUIDE.md

 - Try pronouncing the name more clearly or closer to standard pronunciation

 **Transcription seems slower?**
 - The vocabulary file may be too large.
-Keep it focused on current reading/topic (recommended: under 1000 characters)
+Keep it focused on current reading/topic (recommended: under 150 words / 224 tokens)

 **File not being loaded?**
 - Check the file path: The default is `~/.emacs.d/whisper-vocabulary.txt`